Measures of complexity and entanglement in fermionic many-body systems: Introduction

-In current studies of the masses and low energy spectra of nuclei the role of SRCs is captured in a reduced space of single-particle orbitals using the renormalization group techniques~\cite{Bogner:2010,Furnstahl:2013}, and the SRCs never appear explicitly.
+In current studies of the masses and low energy spectra of nuclei the role of SRCs is captured in a reduced space of single-particle orbitals using renormalization group techniques~\cite{Bogner:2010,Furnstahl:2013}, and the SRCs never appear explicitly.
 Tropiano {\it et al.}~\cite{Tropiano:2021,Tropiano:2022} demonstrated recently how Levinger's quasi deuteron model and the effect of SRCs on the nucleon momentum distribution can be reproduced at a low momentum resolution using the similarity renormalization group (SRG) approach~\cite{Bogner:2010,Furnstahl:2013}.
-Within the SRG approach the scattering properties and energy spectra of very light nuclei are reproduced with impressive accuracy, although the quality degrades with increasing atomic mass, likely due to a simpler theoretical treatment of SRCs at only the NNLO level~\cite{Maris:2021}.
-The simplification provided by the SRG approach in calculating ground state and low-energy excited state properties results however in a rather complex and opaque structure of various observables, in particular the nucleon momentum distribution, which become complex many-body operators with the result that ``the best choice of scale may not be so clear for analyzing SRCs experiments because of the tradeoffs.~\cite{Tropiano:2021}'' The extension of the SRG approach to time-dependent non-equilibrium phenomena is yet to be realized.
+Within the SRG approach the scattering properties and energy spectra of very light nuclei are reproduced with impressive accuracy, although the quality degrades with increasing atomic mass~\cite{Hu:2022a}, likely due to a simpler theoretical treatment of SRCs at only the NNLO level~\cite{Maris:2021}.
+However, the simplification provided by the SRG approach in calculating ground state and low-energy excited state properties results in a rather complex and opaque structure of various observables, in particular the nucleon momentum distribution, which become complex many-body operators with the result that ``\emph{the best choice of scale may not be so clear for analyzing SRC experiments because of the tradeoffs.}~\cite{Tropiano:2021}'' The extension of the SRG approach to time-dependent non-equilibrium phenomena is yet to be realized.
+The dynamics are controlled by gain and loss in case of kinetic equations, and therefore by the availability of final states in particular.
+Then, it is not obvious whether that SRG approach, which operates in a limited single-particle space, could describe time-dependent phenomena, such as fission or many-nucleon transfer reactions in heavy-ion collisions.
+Many outstanding issues, concerning the relevance of the SRCs in low-energy nuclear physics in particular, remaining to be addressed in the near future were discussed in the recent papers, see \emph{Nuclear Forces for Precision Nuclear Physics: A Collection of Perspectives}~\cite{Tews:2022} and \emph{Dense Nuclear Matter Equation of State from Heavy-Ion Collisions}~\cite{Sorensen:2023}.
+As \textcite{Miller:2020} notes, the three scales relevant to low-energy nuclear physics, size of nuclei, average separation between nucleons, and the nucleon size are basically of the same order of magnitude, and thus there is effectively no scale separation and the effects of SRCs can be measured~\cite{Miller:2019}.